xmrspammer is an alpha project. Expect breaking changes in future versions.

 xmrspammer has only been tested on Linux.

 Users should view coins put into the spamming wallets as unrecoverable.
 Large amounts of coins should not be put into single spamming wallets because wallets with hundreds of thousands of transactions become slow to produce new transactions.
 At that point, the wallets should be abandoned and fresh wallets created.
-TODO: Suggestions for spamming wallet deposit amounts.
+About 60 XMR per spamming wallet is recommended.

 Prerequisites

-1. You must have a Monero node running locally.
+You must have a Monero node running locally or you must be able to connect to the RPC port of a Monero node process on another machine.
 It is best to enable the restricted RPC port because connections to the unrestricted RPC port experience performance problems when the txpool is large.
-You can start your Monero node with the standard testnet restricted RPC port by adding --rpc-restricted-bind-port=28089 the flag in your monerod startup command.
-If you prefer not to enable the restricted RPC port, the unrestricted RPC port for testnet at 28081 is available by default to connections from within your local machine.
-For a smooth connection experience, also add --rpc-max-connections=1000, --rpc-max-connections-per-public-ip=1000 and --rpc-max-connections-per-private-ip=1000 as startup flags.
+You can start your Monero node with the standard testnet restricted RPC port by adding

 Starting with a small-scale test wallet can help familiarize users with the process and discover bugs early.